Symone95/decoratorutilities/docs/rst_templates/Installation/installation.rst

 Decoratorutilities package installation
 =======================================

-Open command prompt and type this command to install decoratorutilities package
+Open your command line and type this command to install **decoratorutilities** package

 .. code-block:: bash
    :linenos: